albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

         run: pm2 start dialog_server
 ```

-### 4.3 Add self hosted
+### 4.3 Add self-hosted

 Make sure you watch [this](https://www.youtube.com/watch?v=X3F3El_yvFg) first

-Above you can see `runs-on: self-hosted` it means the command bellow it, will run on your server.
+Above you can see `runs-on: self-hosted` it means the command below it, will run on your server.

 #### Folder for the action runner

-I suggest you to preparing clean folder structure on your vps
+I suggest you to preparing a clean folder structure on your VPS

 Before you add the actions runner.
 Make a new empty folder like this. just run